bookofproofs/bookofproofs.github.io/_sources/history/20th-century/washington.md

 title: Washington, Talitha
 born: 1974
 died: 0
-keywords: Talitha Washington, African American, Mathematics, Doctorate, National Science Foundation, STEM Innovator Award, Purdue University
+keywords: talitha washington,washington
-description: Talitha Washington is an African American mathematician who made history by becoming the first to earn a doctorate in Mathematics from the UConn; she is also an NSF STEM Innovator Award winner, a Purdue graduate, and a professor at Dillard University.
+description: Talitha Washington is an American mathematician who, in 2001, became the first African American to graduate with a doctorate in mathematics from the University of Connecticut.
+She became co-leader of the National Science Foundation's 'Improving Undergraduate STEM Education: Hispanic-Serving Institutions' programme and won the 2019 Black Engineer of the Year STEM Innovator Award.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---